Frequently Asked Questions

 But what can a fire truck DO for me if I am sick or hurt?

-The fire truck carries much of the equipment that you would find on the ambulance.
-The fire truck crew can secure the scene, provide an assessment of your medical condition and begin treating most conditions before the ambulance arrives on the scene.
+The fire truck carries much of the same equipment that you would find on the ambulance.
+The fire truck crew can provide an assessment of your medical condition and begin treating most conditions before the ambulance arrives on the scene.

 Why when I call for an emergency, do I sometimes see an ambulance or fire truck from another City?

 During the course of a day it is not unusual for two or three emergencies to occur at the same time.
 If our ambulances or fire trucks are busy, we will dispatch a unit from another city.
-This mutual-aid works both ways; therefore our ambulances and fire trucks are commonly dispatched to the other municipalities.
+This mutual-aid works both ways; therefore our ambulances and fire trucks are commonly dispatched to neighboring municipalities as well.

-You must also realize that Euless is surrounded by other Cities, and that it is sometimes necessary for fire trucks and ambulances from other cities to pass through segments of Euless while responding to emergency calls.
+Since Euless is surrounded by other cities, it is sometimes necessary for fire trucks and ambulances from those communities to pass through segments of Euless while responding to emergency calls.